KDE/digikam-doc/image_editor/colors_tools.rst

     - **Main Curves Editing Area**: the horizontal bar (x-axis) represents input values (they are value levels from 0 to 255).
 The vertical bar (y-axis) is only a scale for output colors of the selected channel.
 The control curve is drawn on a grid and crosses the histogram diagonally.
 The pointer x/y position is permanently displayed above the grid.
 If you click on the curve, a control point is created.
 You can move it to bend the curve.
 If you click outside the curve, a control point is also created, and the curve includes it automatically.
 So each point of the curve represents an 'x' translated into a 'y' output level.

     - Curve **Type** for channel: below the editing area are several icons that determine whether the curve can be edited using **Curve smooth mode** or **Curve free mode**.
 Smooth mode constrains the curve type to a smooth line with tension and provides a realistic rendering.
 Free mode lets you draw your curve free-hand with the mouse.
 With curve segments scattered all over the grid, result will be surprising but hardly repeatable.
-A reset-to-defaults button is also available.
+A **Reset to defaults** button is also available.
 If, for example, you move a curve segment to the right, i.e. to highlights, you can see that these highlights are corresponding to darker output tones and that image pixels corresponding to this curve segment will go darker.
 With color channels, moving right will decrease saturation up to reaching complementary color.
-To delete all control points (apart from both end points), click on the Reset button.
+To delete all control points (apart from both end points), click on the **Reset** button.
 To delete only one point, move it onto another point.
 Just ply with the curves and watch the results.
 You even can solarize the image on part of its tonal range.
 This happens when the curve is inverted in some part.
 The original photo preview has a red marker on it.
 If you place this marker to a zone you want to modify, a corresponding line will be drawn on the curve grid indicating the original value.
 Create a point on that line and move it up or down to adjust it to your pleasing.

     - **Save As** and **Load**: these buttons are used to do just that.
 Any curves that you have set can be saved to the filesystem and loaded later.
 The used file format is The Gimp Curves format.